goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 the power of ZCA under the hood.
 Notable among these are :term:`grok` and Repoze_.

 Zope 3 is now known as BlueBream.
-The name stems from the coincidence that the Z Object Publishing Environment, when spelled `zope`, is the name of a fish.  `Blue bream`_ is another for the fish.
+The name stems from the coincidence that the Z Object Publishing Environment when spelled `zope` is the name of a species of fish.  `Blue bream`_ is another name for the same species.

 BlueBream combines the ZCA, Buildout into a well defined, and documented, that makes building powerhouse applications fun.